 To extend the life of your oral appliance, Dr. Fedosky has specific recommendations for cleaning and storage.

 Just as you brush your teeth in the morning, you should also clean your oral appliance.
 First, remove the appliance from your mouth and rinse in lukewarm water—never use hot water as this can eventually cause an oral appliance to warp.
 Then, gently brush the appliance with a soft toothbrush but not the one that you use to brush your teeth.
 The small abrasive particles in toothpaste can scratch the smooth surface of the device.
 Be sure to clean each surface.
 Rinse again with warm water and then dry the appliance with a towel.
 Always store the device in its storage box and in a place where children and pets cannot reach it.

 If you suspect that you or a loved one suffer from sleep apnea or snoring, contact Sleep Rehab today to see how we can help.
-Our knowledgeable staff can give you more information about sleep apnea, snoring, our services, the availability of a sleep study in Garland, Texas, and the best way to get started with treatment.
+Our knowledgeable staff can give you more information about sleep apnea, snoring, our services, the availability of a sleep study in Plano, Texas, and the best way to get started with treatment.
 Contact us today!